Inventory, lb : 0

 This item was last sold on : 09/01/20

-Akane apples are available in the late summer and early fall months.
+Akane apples are available in the late summer through fall.

 Recipes that include Akane Apples.
 One is easiest, three is harder.

 Someone shared Akane Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.